section-engineering-education/engineering-education/content/articles/data-encryption-with-qr-codes-in-android/index.md

 ![Scan QR Code](scan-qr-code-2.jpg)

 ### Conclusion
-In this tutorial, we've covered the basics of how to encode data using quick response (QR) codes in an Android app.
+In this tutorial, we've covered the fundamentals of how to encode data using quick response (QR) codes in an Android app.
 We've also learned how to use a `CodeScanner` to scan/decode QR codes.
-The knowledge gained in this tutorial can be applied to other scenarios where QR codes are used.
+The knowledge gained in this tutorial can be applied to other scenarios where QR codes are applicable.
 Keep learning and stay safe!

 Happy coding!